 One of the best parts of small-group travel on family tours like this is traveling with other families.
 With Intrepid Travel, the typical group size is about 10 people made up of three to five families (defined as any group with at least one child under the age of 18).
 Often the kids will form their own groups during a trip, giving parents a chance to rest or socialize, too.

-Intrepid’s Thailand Family Holiday is available to book on multiple dates in 2023, 2024, and even 2024.
-Prices start at $1,780 in 2023 (slightly less for kids).
+Intrepid’s Thailand Family Holiday is available to book on multiple dates in 2024 and even 2025.
+Prices start at $2,070 in both 2024 and early 2025 (slightly less for kids).
 The minimum age for children is five years old, and there’s a 10 percent discount for children 17 years and under.

 Speaking of Intrepid, families with budding adventurers will love exploring Peru’s cultural and biodiversity on the company’s Peru Family Holiday.
 In addition to exploring the Sacred Valley and learning about Peru’s indigenous cultures through personal connections on this nine-day guided tour for families with children ages five and older, you’ll visit the sacred mountain-top city of Machu Picchu for a once-in-a-lifetime experience no one in the family will ever forget.